fredbulah/Perl-Palo-Alto/README.md

 	o	has built-in perlpod documentation which can be seen by invoking perldoc:  perldoc <script-name>
 	o	responses 1, 3, 4, 5 have built-in tests
 	o	adheres to standard coding, naming, and style conventions

+- The source home is here on GitLab: https://github.com/fredbulah/Perl-Palo-Alto